wcc19940308/friendly-github-intro/exercises/my-first-pullrequest/my-first-pullrequest-instructions.md

     <img src="../../assets/images-slides/my-first-pr-fork2.png" width="80%" />

-  4. Find & open the [humans.md](https://github.com/KirstieJane/friendly-github-intro/blob/gh-pages/humans.md)  file
+  4. Find & open the file you want to edit

-    You're going to add your name to the [humans.md](https://github.com/KirstieJane/friendly-github-intro/blob/gh-pages/humans.md)  file that lists all the contributors to this project.
+     In the example below, Kirstie (Secret) is going to add her name to the humans.md file.

+     You should make whatever change you want in your fork of your partner's repository.

     <img src="../../assets/images-slides/my-first-pr-humans1.png" width="80%" />